Former Taiwan president Ma leaves for China, likely to meet Xi | Law-Order

 Ma added that he hoped to convey a message that Taiwan's people love peace and hope to avoid war.
 China's Taiwan Affairs Office, which calls him "Mr. Ma Ying-jeou" rather than former president given neither the Chinese nor Taiwanese government recognise each other, would only say last week when asked about a meeting with Xi that it wished Ma a smooth trip.

-Ma's office said while in Guangdong he will visit Chinese electric vehicle giant BYD and Tencent, the world's largest video game company and operator of China's WeChat messaging platform.
+Ma's office said that while in Guangdong he will also visit Chinese electric vehicle giant BYD.
 Ma remains a senior member of Taiwan's main opposition party the Kuomintang (KMT), which in January lost for the third time in a row the presidential election, but has no official party position.

 The KMT advocates close ties with China and dialogue, but strongly denies being pro-Beijing.
 Tsai and her ruling Democratic Progressive Party have repeatedly offered talks with China but been rebuffed, as Beijing views them as dangerous separatists.